dacoderc/tooltap-docs/README.md

   * Up to 50,000 calls per month
   * Up to 100 GB accumulative storage
   * Up to 50 GB network I/O per month
-  * Up to $200 worth of on-demand services
+  * Up to $200 worth of on-demand services per month
   * Monthly plans 100% free for 2 years
 * After 2 years, 15% discount on all On-Demand pricing and monthly plans, FOREVER
 * Get the opportunity to impact our existing products and ongoing roadmap